andzx/simple-single-page-app/README.md

-# simple-single-page-app
+# A simple signle page app
 A simple single page app boilerplate.
-Comes with a router and uses plain JavaScript.
+Written in plain JavaScript and comes with a router.